 - Referenced in Rowan and Martin's Laugh-In in an episode where Peter Sellers guest-starred:

 "People in America have asked me, how long does it take to brew a proper cup of tea?
 Let me put it to you this way; the stuff you dumped in Boston Harbor should be ready about now."

 - Anthony is forever being asked to "make a brew" in The Royle Family.

 - Magnus of Sanctuary refuses to drink coffee; it's how she solves one of their cases.

 Magnus: I have standards, Will, and drinking coffee?
 Far below them.

-Sharpe, in spite of being a ranker at heart, drinks more tea than liquor on-screen.
+- Sharpe: Richard Sharpe, in spite of being a ranker at heart, drinks more tea than liquor on-screen, and complains about his subordinates' inability to make a decent brew.
 Granted, this is the British army.